Yashrathore05/updated_portfolio/README.md

 The contact form is already set up with EmailJS to send messages directly to your email.
 The following credentials are configured:

-- Public Key: HAVMhHXyZrplCnKuF
-- Service ID: service_g94h78q
-- Template ID: template_6oopjgl

-If you need to modify these settings:

 1. **Access Your EmailJS Account**:
    - Go to [EmailJS](https://www.emailjs.com/) and log in to your account
    - The free plan allows 200 emails per month